ranielm/recipe-finder-frontend/README.md

 The build artifacts will be stored in the dist/ directory.

 ## Development Timeline
+## Development Timeline

-This project was initiated and brought to its current state as part of a 4-hour coding challenge.
-The core functionalities were implemented within this timeframe.
-However, for the complete and polished version of the application, including additional features and refinements, please refer to the [fork of this repository](#) where the development is actively continuing.
+This project was initiated and advanced to its current state as a result of a 4-hour coding challenge, during which the fundamental functionalities were established.
+Nonetheless, it is important to note that this version serves primarily as a prototype.
+The full-fledged application, with comprehensive features and enhancements, will be developed in a new project, separate from this initial challenge.
+Updates and progress on the new project will be shared as they occur.